kevinmkchin/untitled-action-game/readme.txt

-== Build ==
+== Build for Windows ==

-Using CMake to generate build for MSVC.
-Consider getting rid of CMake and just invoking MSVC directly.

-build           : build debug
+BUILD.BAT calls MSVC cl.exe

-build clean     : clean target build debug     : output to build\Debug\
-build release   : output to build\Release\.
-No debug info.
-Faster.
+build           : output to build\Debug\ with debug mode /Zi flag and creates PDB build release   : output to build\Release\ with full optimizations /O2 flag

-Copies required dlls from ext\
-Inject data into BUILDINFO.H
+There is also a CMakeLists.txt but this might not be kept up to date.
+There primarily for IDEs.

 == RenderDoc Integration ==

 https://renderdoc.org/docs/in_application_api.html

 RenderDoc graphics debugger is linked dynamically at program start.
 The RenderDoc overlay should appear in program.

+Press Home key to launch debugger UI.

 API:
     RDOCAPI->LaunchReplayUI(1, "");